wsphd/fcculs/README.md

 There isn't enough room on GitHub to host the resulting datasets, so they are posted at: https://smithw.org/scma/

+There is a file for each SoCal county in two formats: .xlsx and .csv.

 Details:

 I've made specific decisions about the data.
   This was partly done to make the overall process feasible, but also so that a single file (.csv or .xlsx) would load into a spreadsheet completely.
-  It should be relatively easy to modify the code alter these assumptions.
+  It should be relatively easy to modify the code to alter these assumptions.
 Specifically,

 1. Inclusion
     * I've included the ten counties in SoCal from the Mexican border to both Kern and San luis Obisbo in the north.